zerkalica/babel-plugin-transform-metadata/README.md

 import type {T} from '../t1/internalTypes'
 ```

-If "typeNameStrategy" is "fullPath", types always will be in separate file to avoid collisions like this:
+If "typeNameStrategy" is "fullPath", types always will be placed in separate files to avoid collisions like this:

 ```js
 // t1.js